 Is Amy Fisher Married?
-Did Amy Fisher and Joey Buttafuoco Get Back Together?
+Did She and Joey Buttafuoco Get Back Together?

 On December 2, 1992, after being convicted of the reduced charge of first-degree aggravated assault, Amy Fisher was sentenced to 15 years in prison, with the possibility of parole after 5.
 In 1996, while she was behind bars, she filed a lawsuit saying that she was repeatedly raped by the prison guards there.
 She sought $20 million in damages and asked to be transferred to another prison.
 However, in 1997, the United States District Court for the Western District of New York determined that her allegations were not credible.
 And so, the case went nowhere.
 During this time, though, Mary Jo, Amy’s victim, met her mother and started writing letters to Amy.

 Therefore, when the time for Amy to set foot in front of the parole board arrived, she had the support of her victim.
 Mary Jo said that she had forgiven Amy and consented to her release.
 So, in 1999, at the age of 24, Amy Fisher got back her freedom.
 After that, she tried her best to move forward.
-A few years later, in 2003 to be exact, Amy married Louis Bellara, a one time NYPD cop.
+A few years later, in 2003 to be exact, Amy married Louis Bellara, a once NYPD cop.
 She eventually moved to Palm Beach, Florida, with him, where they had a good life with their kids, at least at first.
-Amy is a mother to a son and two daughters and says that it was her husband, Louis, who guided her towards a career in the sex industry.
+Amy is a mother to a son and two daughters and says that it was her husband, Louis, who guided her toward a career in the sex industry.
 However, he has denied this allegation.

 In 2007, an amateur sex tape of Amy and Louis was released to the public, showing them having intercourse throughout their house and yard.
 Amy has said that Louis released this on purpose so as to make money off of her and to push her into the entertainment business.
-This could be a possibility because the tape did lead to Amy being invited to make additional adult films and have appearances in strip-clubs and TV shows.
-But, as we mentioned, Louis has always denied these claims, saying that it was, in fact, Amy and her agent who released it and that he never had a hand in any of it.
-Fast forward a few years, and in 2015, Louis files for divorce.
+This could be a possibility because the tape did lead to Amy being invited to make additional adult films and have appearances in strip clubs and TV shows.
+But, as we mentioned, Louis has always denied these claims, saying that it was, in fact, Amy and her agent who released it and he was never involved.
+Fast forward a few years, and in 2015, he filed for divorce.
 The couple separated for good that year.

 Did Amy Fisher and Joey Buttafuoco Try to Get Back Together?